Brainchip-Inc/akida_examples/doc/user_guide/quantizeml.rst

 The first step in the workflow is to train a model.
 The trained model is the starting point for the quantization stage.
-Once it is established that the overall model configuration prior to quantization yields a satisfactory performance on the task, one can proceed with quantization.
+Once it is established that the overall model configuration prior to quantization yields satisfactory performance on the task, one can proceed with quantization.

 .. note:: For simplicity, the following leverages the TF-Keras API to define a model, but QuantizeML
           also comes with ONNX support, see the `PyTorch to Akida